During 2017 we will have 2 special proects

 - Give a wealth of clear and specific information

 - Give better outcomes for patients

-The New Radiotherapy Unit building work is again underway which, when finished, will allow cancer patients in East Sussex to be treated in Eastbourne rather than have to go to Brighton.
+The New Radiotherapy Unit is now open and has welcomed its first patients.
+The new unit will allow cancer patients in East Sussex to be treated in Eastbourne rather than have to go to Brighton.
 Wonderful news for our patients at what is a very difficult time for them and their families.

-The Friends have been asked if we can raise £300,000 towards equipment for the Unit to which we have been delighted to say yes.
+The Friends were asked to raise £386,000 towards equipment for the Unit and were delighted to say yes.